OpenNingia/st3-codealignment/README.md

-Code Alignment plugin for Sublime Text 3
+Code Alignment for Sublime Text 3
 ========================================

 Select the text you want to align and hit CTRL+ALT+=